DevilsAutumn/Opensource-init/Web/Html,CSS,Javascript/README.md

 # HTML/CSS and JavaScript

-This is the main repository for all of the projects related to Html, CSS and Javascript.
+This is the main directory for all of the projects related to Html, CSS and Javascript.

 |  #  | Project                                                                                                                        | Live Demo                                                              |
 | :-: | ------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------- |